 Dedicating a few minutes a day to meditation can help you be more resilient to life’s stressors.
 Visit the Headspace meditation app for guided meditations and exercises to help you manage stress, anxiety and uncertainty.

 Get support through AbleTo (Aetna members)

 The therapists and behavioral coaches at AbleTo are experts at helping people adjust to stressful life changes.
-Through September 2020, there’s no cost to Aetna members for the AbleTo program or other Aetna behavioral health telemedicine visits.
+Through December 2020, there is no cost to Aetna plan members for the AbleTo program.

 Use the myStrength app (Kaiser members)

 The myStrength app offers a personalized program with in-the-moment coping tools, guided self-care, inspirational resources and more at no cost to you.

 Ease into a healthy state of mind with help from Calm, a meditation and sleep app.
 With Calm, you can build resilience and mental fitness by trying guided meditations, self-care programs taught by world-renowned experts, bedtime stories narrated by celebrity guests, mindful movement videos and more—at no cost to you.

 With so much to think about these days, don’t let money concerns add to your stress.
 Keep your perspective by checking out these resources.